oscarhealth/graphql-mock-factory/README.md

   </p>
 </details>

-A `mockList` can be overriden in 2 ways.
+A `mockList` can be overriden with an array or with another `mockList`.

 <details>
   <summary>Overriding `mockList` with an array</summary>